The first thing you learn when you become the parent of more than one child, is no two children are the same.

 Some children are able to work independently, while others depend heavily on parent or teacher’s assistance to accomplish the smallest task.

-Allowing them to suffer the consequences of achieving a lower grade for having missed an assignment or failed to prepare adequately for a test may actually benefit your child in the long-run.
+Allowing kids to suffer the consequences of achieving a lower grade for having missed an assignment or failed to prepare adequately for a test may actually benefit your child in the long-run.

 Educators advise that parents should only step in when their child is confused and unable to complete the assignment.